kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 type DeviceSharingAffinity struct {
     // AttributeKeys lists the fully-qualified device attribute names that
     // must have matching values across all claims sharing this device.
     //
+    // In alpha, the corresponding values must be provided as strings in the
+    // recognized StructuredParameters entry.
+Support for additional value types
+    // is deferred.
+    //
     // When the first claim is allocated to this device, the affinity values
     // for these keys are recorded in AllocatedState.
 Subsequent claims can